 - Other MCAT services from Kaplan and Princeton Review

-- How the practice tests relate to the real world MCAT?
+- How do the practice tests relate to the real world MCAT?

 - Kaplan Vs. Princeton Review – MCAT Books

-- Kaplan Vs. Princeton Review – What students say about the courses?
+- Kaplan Vs. Princeton Review – What do students say about the courses?